 Taxpayers who do not file their taxes on time are subject to a failure-to-file penalty.
 In addition, taxpayers who file taxes on time but do not pay the taxes they owe will also be fined.
 Here are a few penalties for being late on your taxes.

 How Much You’ll Owe for Filing or Paying Your Taxes Late

-The failure-to-pay penalty is 0.50 percent each month your IRS payment is late, up to 25 percent, according to the IRS.
-But, the failure-to-file penalty can be reduced to 0.25 percent if the taxpayer files a return and requests an installment IRS payment plan to repay their debt in full.
+The failure-to-pay penalty is 0.50% each month your IRS payment is late, up to 25%, according to the IRS.
+But the failure-to-file penalty can be reduced to 0.25% if the taxpayer files a return and requests an installment IRS payment plan to repay their debt in full.

 Paying Back Interest on Unpaid Taxes

-As an example, consider a taxpayer who fails to file their taxes when due on April 15.
-Assume the taxpayer files his taxes on June 15 and owes the IRS $2,000:
+As an example, consider a taxpayer who fails to file their 2020 taxes when due on May 17.
+Assume the taxpayer files his taxes on June 17 and owes the IRS $2,000:

-How to Avoid a Penalty for Filing Taxes Late
+How To Avoid a Penalty for Filing Taxes Late

 During this extension, the taxpayer will not incur a failure-to-file penalty.
 However, the failure-to-pay penalty and interest on unpaid taxes might still be charged.
 Even if you are granted an extension to file your taxes, you still need to pay your taxes on time.